gluon-framework/gluon/README.md

 ### Benchmark / Stats
-*Basic (plain HTML) Hello World demo, measured on up to date Windows 10.
-Used latest stable versions of all frameworks as of 9th Dec 2022.*
+Basic (plain HTML) Hello World demo, measured on up to date Windows 10.
+Used latest stable versions of all frameworks as of 9th Dec 2022.

 | Stat | Gluon | Electron | Tauri | Neutralinojs |
 | ---- | ----- | -------- | ------------ | ----- |
 | Build Size | ~1.8MB[^system][^gluon] | ~190MB | ~1.8MB[^system] | ~2.6MB[^system] |
 | Memory Usage | ~90MB[^gluon] | ~100MB | ~90MB | ~90MB |
 | Backend[^1] Memory Usage | ~13MB[^gluon] | ~22MB | ~3MB | ~3MB |

+*Extra info: All HTML/CSS/JS is unminified (including Gluon).
+All binaries were left as compiled with common size optimizations enabled for that language, no stripping/packing done.*

 [^system]: Does not include system installed components
 [^gluon]: Early/WIP data, may change in future